From the Chinese “Peoples” “Liberation” Army….Got it…

-The tube is a 1K2 pentode, a Chinese copy of the 1AJ4.
+The tube in the Type 63 is a 1K2 pentode, a Chinese copy of the 1AJ4.
 There is a spare tube inside the case.
 Nice.

-The manual is of course in Chinese however there are a few Cryllic characters present on other pages.
-Indicating a possible Russian connection with the design.
+The manual is of course in “Chinese” however there are a few Cryllic characters present on other pages.
+Indicating a probable Russian connection with the design.

 The case has a removable cover.
 The Chinese characters are raised above the panel surface.
 The entire front panel is chrome plated with the chromed labels standing out above the green lacquer paint.
 Pretty – but was it essential?

-The cover includes a metallic card with a clear schematic as well as a possible “QC” card behind the celluloid window.
-The meter needle looks to be radium-painted.
+The cover includes a metallic card with a clear schematic.
+Included is a possible “QC” card behind the celluloid window bearing a “7046” stamp.
+Likely inspected in the 46th week of 1970.
+The meter needle looks to be radium/phosphor-painted.

 The Function switch is OFF when fully CW; Standby in the mid-position; Operate (Transmit/Receive) when in the fully CCW position.
 The schematic shows it in the T/R position.
 Transmit 1000 cps sidetone is enabled on Transmit.
 The bipolar meter monitors incoming and outgoing Line current.